hashicorp/vault-benchmark/docs/tests/identity-group-read.md

 - `create_users` `(bool: false)` - When `true`, create a userpass user per entity (named after the entity) so entities are loginable.
 - `userpass_mount` `(string: "userpass")` - Userpass auth mount used for created users and aliases.
 Enabled automatically if it does not already exist.
 Required when `create_aliases` or `create_users` is set.
 - `validation_samples` `(int: 100)` - Number of aliases randomly sampled at setup to verify login resolution when `create_aliases` is `true`.
 Clamped to `entity_count`.
 Because alias-linking failures are systematic, a fixed sample gives high confidence independent of `entity_count`; raise it for stricter checks or lower it for faster setup.
+- `concurrency` `(int: 10)` - Number of parallel workers used to create entities and groups during setup.
+Increasing this reduces setup time proportionally up to the point Vault or the network becomes the bottleneck.
+Must be `>= 1`.

 ## Example HCL